 What a difference two words can make!

-One of my biggest challenges have been, at times, finding the time for my personal quiet time with the Lord.
-I know that if I don’t stay in the Word, my strength, which comes from Him, will be limited, at best.
-I need to constantly work on my support system and not be afraid to ask for help and not play the Lone Ranger.
+One of my biggest challenges has been finding the time for my personal quiet time with the Lord.
+I know that if I don’t stay in the Word, my strength (which comes from Him) will be limited, at best.
+I need to constantly work on my support system, not be afraid to ask for help, and not play the Lone Ranger.
 I need to find a friend or two and ask for assistance.

 SUSAN E. BUTCHER